semuconsulting/pygnssutils/README.md

 class pygnssutils.gnssdump.GNSSStreamer(**kwargs)
 ```

-`GNSSStreamer` is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class.
-It supports a variety of input streams (including serial, file and socket) and outputs either to stdout (terminal), to an output file or to a custom output handler.
-The custom output handler can be a writeable output medium (serial, file, socket or queue) or an evaluable Python expression (e.g. lambda function).
+`gnssdump` is a command line utility which parses and formats the NMEA, UBX or RTCM3 output of a GNSS receiver.
+The utility can capture data from a variety of input sources (including `--port` serial, `--socket` socket and `--filename` file) and output it to stdout (terminal) or to a designated output handler (`--cliout`: (0) stdout (terminal), (1) file, (2) serial, (3) TCP socket server or (4) Python lambda function).
+It can output in a variety of formats (`--format`: (1) parsed, (2) raw binary, (4) hexadecimal string, (8) tabulated hexadecimal, (16) parsed as string, (32) JSON (32), or any OR'd combination thereof).
+It offers a variety of data filtering options `--msgfilter` based on message identity and frequency.

-The utility can output data in a variety of formats; parsed (1), raw binary (2), hexadecimal string (4), tabulated hexadecimal (8), parsed as string (16), JSON (32), or any combination thereof.
 You could, for example, output the parsed version of a UBX message alongside its tabular hexadecimal representation.

 Any one of the following data stream specifiers must be provided:
 - `port`: serial port e.g. `COM3` or `/dev/ttyACM1`